aesthetic-suite/framework/README.md

 [![Build Status](https://travis-ci.org/milesj/aesthetic.svg?branch=master)](https://travis-ci.org/milesj/aesthetic)

-Aesthetic is a powerful React library for styling components, whether it be CSS-in-JS using objects, importing stylesheets, or simply referencing external class names.
+Aesthetic is a powerful React library for styling components, whether it be CSS-in-JS using style objects, importing stylesheets, or simply referencing external class names.
 Simply put, Aesthetic is an abstraction layer that utilizes higher-order-components for the compilation of styles via third-party libraries, all the while providing customizability, theming, and a unified syntax.